 In order to allow an unambiguous identification of a particular WireElementSpecification within the context of a WireSpecification, the WireSpecification defines a list of WireElements for each WireElementSpecification that belongs to the hierarchy of the wire.
 The WireElement defines the identification of a WireElementSpecification within the context of a wire.

 A WireElementSpecification can reference an InsulationSpecification, a CoreSpecification, a ShieldSpecification, a FillerSpecification and/or a WireGroupSpecification in order to describe its technical details.
 These aspects are separated into individual Specifications in order to allow the reuse of them.
 For example, the CoreSpecification of a FLRY-0.75 is the same for a group of wires, regardless of their insulation color.
-In turn the InsulationSpecification of a blue & green FLRY wire might be the same for a group wires, regardless of their cross-section area.
+In turn the InsulationSpecification of a blue & green FLRY wire might be the same for a group of wires, regardless of their cross-section area.

 When creating the hierarchy of WireElementSpecifications for a wire the representation with the minimal amount of WireElementSpecifications shall be used.
-This means that a single core shall be represented by a single WireElementSpecification with an InsulationSpecification and a ConductorSpecification and not with individual hierarchical WireElementSpecifications for the insulation and the conductor.
+This means, that a single core shall be represented by a single WireElementSpecification with an InsulationSpecification and a ConductorSpecification and not with individual hierarchical WireElementSpecifications for the insulation and the conductor.

 In most cases, a WireElement will be something with a physical representation within the wire.
 However, there are cases were the WireElementSpecification is just a group of WireElementSpecifications with no real physical manifestation.
-For example, a twisted pair wire, will consist of two single core WireElementSpecifications and a parent WireElementSpecification that just defines the type of twist.
+For example, a twisted pair wire, will consists of two single core WireElementSpecifications and a parent WireElementSpecification that just defines the type of twist.
 Note: All Specification in this diagram, where no superclass is displayed inherit directly from Specification.

 Terminals